 Someone starts to tell us we might be eligible for government funding and we cut them off, convinced we aren’t.
 Right when we need to be open to possibilities, we shut down.

 So it is essential to recognise it’s not the time to be proud and try to do everything by yourself.
-This is a period where we need to reach out and help each other.

 4. Recognise who you are outside of your job.

 Losing your job is a surefire way to learn if you have over-identified with it along.

 None of us are just what we do for a living.
 We have relationships, interests, and values that also make us who we are.

 Being made redundant makes you realise what relationships matter.
 Who your real friends are.
 What you really want to do with your time.
 What actually interests you when all the distractions and obligations fall away.

 And if you don’t like or aren’t sure of what you are discovering?
 If you aren’t the ambitious person you thought, if you don’t like the relationships you have?